 Official transcripts of a student's academic record are issued for the transfer of credits to other colleges and universities and for the information of certifying agencies and employers.
 The academic record of any student will be sent at the student's written request to any institution or person designated by the student.
-To be regarded as official, the transcript must be signed by the Registrar, carry the seal of the University and be sent by the Student Resource Center directly to the recipient.
+To be regarded as official, the transcript must be signed by the Registrar and carry the seal of the University.
 Transcripts are withheld until financial obligations to the University have been met.
 For their personal use, students may view their transcript and/or degree audit report electronically.
 They will also receive a complementary transcript of their completed work along with their diploma or certificate.